altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

 *He pushed his glasses back up to his nose*
 "G::Gerald Whitewater, nice to meet you"
 *He shook her hand*
-*Abruptly the captain stopped, and faced to her right* ~Below her was a golden placard inlaid into the floor, reading CXXXII~ "A::Alright - here it is."
+*Abruptly the captain stopped, and faced to her left* ~Below her was a golden placard inlaid into the floor, reading CXXXII~ "A::Here it is."
 *She stepped to the side and Martha got a good look* ~It was near sunset through the portal~
 ~It showed a picture of a single moment~